 - Receiving a direct blow to the knee or collision, such as a football tackle

-People who experience an ACL injury are at higher risk of developing knee osteoarthritis, in which joint cartilage deteriorates and its smooth surface roughens.
+People who experience an ACL injury are at higher risk of developing osteoarthritis in the knee.
 Arthritis may occur even if you have surgery to reconstruct the ligament.

 Multiple factors likely influence the risk of arthritis, such as the severity of the original injury, the presence of related injuries in the knee joint or the level of activity after treatment.

 Proper training and exercise can help reduce the risk of ACL injury.
-A physical therapist, athletic trainer or other specialist in sports medicine can provide assessment, instruction and feedback that can help you reduce risks.
+A sports medicine physician, physical therapist, athletic trainer or other specialist in sports medicine can provide assessment, instruction and feedback that can help you reduce risks.
 Programs to reduce ACL injury include:

 - Exercises that strengthen leg muscles, particularly hamstring exercises, to ensure an overall balance in leg muscle strength

-- Exercises to strengthen the core: hips, pelvis and lower abdomen
+- Exercises to strengthen the core, including the hips, pelvis and lower abdomen

-- Training and exercise for proper techniques and knee position in jumping and landing
+- Training and exercise emphasizing proper technique and knee position when jumping and landing from jumps

-- Training to improve techniques for pivoting and cutting
+- Training to improve technique when performing pivoting and cutting movements

-Wearing a knee brace does not appear to prevent ACL injury or reduce the risk of recurring injury after surgery.
+Wearing a knee brace doesn't appear to prevent ACL injury or reduce the risk of recurring injury after surgery.